jaedle-kata/csv-parser/README.md

 ## Suggestion for the solution

-A string containing a CSV-File can be parsed through a single method `CsvParser.Table parse(String CSV)` in the `CsvParser` class.
+A string containing a CSV-File can be parsed through a single method `CsvParser.Table parse(String csv)` in the `CsvParser` class.

 The result of the parsing is a self-created inner class `CsvParser.Table` which should have the following public interface: